 Hoku is an image processing software

-Hoku is used to process multispectral image data sets to recover writings that have been damaged or erased.
-It is a Java-base software package distributed free-of-charge, without warranty.
+Hoku is a Java-based software package to process multispectral image data sets to recover writings that have been damaged or erased.
+It is distributed free-of-charge, without warranty.

 Dr. Keith T. Knox, creator of Hoku, independent imaging scientist and EMEL chief scientific advisor.